EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/containers.md

 ## Container requirements

-Open OnDemand uses the TRE Container Execution Service tools to run containers.
-Consequently, containers run via Open OnDemand **must** conform to the requirements of the TRE Container Execution Service.
-See the [TRE Container User Guide](../tre-container-user-guide/introduction.md) for details of these requirements.
+Open OnDemand uses the Safe Haven Services Container Execution Service tools to run containers.
+Consequently, containers run via Open OnDemand **must** conform to the requirements of the Safe Haven Services Container Execution Service.
+See the [Container User Guide](../tre-container-user-guide/introduction.md) for details of these requirements.

 ---

 ## Container registries

-The container registries supported by the TRE Container Execution Service, and so supported by Open OnDemand and its apps, are as follows:
+The container registries supported by the Safe Haven Services Container Execution Service, and so supported by Open OnDemand and its apps, are as follows:

 | Container Registry | URL prefix | Example  |
 | ------------------ | ---------- | ------- |